nssSSH/NoClanker/README.md

 -----

-List of LLMs taken from [this wikipedia page](https://en.wikipedia.org/wiki/List_of_large_language_models).
+List of LLMs taken from [this wikipedia page](https://en.wikipedia.org/wiki/List_of_large_language_models) and [this fmhy page](https://fmhy.net/ai).
 If you know more LLM websites that are not included here, please make a PR and I'll merge it.

 However, please note that LLM websites that are primarily research LLMs, such as SciSpace, ⁠Bohrium, Scinito, Elicit, etc., are not included in the list.